 Although it seems unusual in modern society where food is abundant, the human body is built to accommodate times when food sources are scarce.
 In history, fasting has often been necessary in the face of famine or other natural disasters that limit food supply.

 Your body is designed to protect you against starvation.
 To do this, it stores a reserve of the nutrients needed to survive when you eat.

 When you’re not eating normally, this puts the cells under mild stress, and your body begins to release those stores to fuel itself.
-Doctors suggest that as long as your body has time to heal itself after this period of stress, you won’t experience negative effects.

 Weight loss is just one benefit of intermittent fasting for a normal healthy (disease-free) adult.
 Recent animal studies and a few preliminary human trials have shown a decrease in risk for cancer or a decrease in cancer growth rates.
 These studies indicate this may be due to the following effects from fasting:

 - stem cells triggered to regenerate the immune system